pimpale/todo-app/backend/README.md

         ```
         This enables WSL.
     3. To get better performance, you can optionally install WSL 2.
-        It requires Windows 10 and virtualization support
+        It requires Windows 10 and virtualization support.
-        Enter the following command:
+        Enter the following command to enable WSL 2:
         ```
         dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
         ```